vokal/protractor-axs/README.md

 ### axsConfig

-An optional options object can be used to configure the validation rules.
+An optional that object can be used to configure the validation options.
 [See this page for options](https://github.com/GoogleChrome/accessibility-developer-tools/blob/master/README.md#configuring-the-audit)